yuguaa/yuguaa/README.md

 ### Hello !!! 👋

-- :orange_book: Focusing on Js
+- :orange_book: Focusing on JS
-- :pencil2: Swot at React&Vue
+- :pencil2: Swot at Vue&React
 - :construction: Working in [Zlearn](http://zlearn.cn)
 <!--
 **yuguaa/yuguaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.